iamkirankumaryadav/Library/Statistics/Statistics.md

 ### Sampling Facts:
 - **A sample is never a perfect representation of the population.**
 - **Different samples of the same population will give different mean.**
-- Sometimes it can be due to the sampling error, we wifll get variations due to the error.
+- Sometimes it can be due to the sampling error, we will get variations due to the error.

 ### **P-value**
 - **P-value** measures the **probability** of obtaining test results as extreme as the actual results.